-Emily is a Dunedin-raised and based playwright, director, and dramaturg, and the 2019 University of Otago Burns Fellow.
+Emily is a Dunedin-raised and based playwright, director, and dramaturg.
 She holds a PhD in Theatre and her thesis includes the playscript, Waipiata, about a former TB Sanatorium and borstal in the Maniototo.
 She undertook actor training at the Lee Strasberg Theatre & Film Institute, and at RADA’s summer school in London.
+Emily was the 2019 University of Otago Burns Fellow.

 Emily’s recent dramaturgical work includes a graduate Dunedin School of Art project (2017), the immersive character host project Journey of the Jura at Toitū Otago Settlers Museum (Wow!
 Productions, 2018), and as mentor/script advisor for the Fortune Theatre’s Studio 4 x 4 Emerging Playwrights Initiative (2017, 2018).

 Emily wrote, directed, and produced the short film Hours with the Flowers for TV2’s 2000 series (TVNZ, 2000).
 More recently she wrote the script for the short film There (dir.
 Tabitha Arthur) which premiered at the The Bienal Internacional Dona i Cinema - Mujer y Cine - Woman & Film Festival in València in January 2019.

 With producer H-J Kilkelly, she founded Prospect Park Productions in 2016.
 Prospect Park has staged four premiere theatre productions of Emily’s work, and produced the multi-award winning thriller podcast Dark Dunedin (written and directed by Emily).
 In 2019, Emily and H-J launched the Ōtepoti Theatre Lab to support local theatre development and new and emerging playwrights in Ōtepoti-Dunedin.